Skip to content

 • Zero-Knowledge: Server knows that a user is chatting, but not what they are saying.

-• Zero-Logging Search (v13.0): When using Server Search, queries are sent as POST (no URL logs) with Cache-Control: no-store.
+• Zero-Logging Search (v13.0): When using Server Search, queries are sent as POST (no URL logs).
+Query-, location-, and open-now-driven responses are Cache-Control: no-store; only anonymous category-only browse responses may use short public caching.
 The database services_public view enforces a strict data boundary.

 • Lifecycle: